Order your hardcover copy of Horoscopes: Reality or Trickery? by Kimberly Blaker. Available March 21, 2018.

 ABOUT HOROSCOPES: REALITY OR TRICKERY?

-Horoscopes: Reality or Trickery? is a fun and educational STEM book that provides kids the tools and information needed to decide for themselves whether astrology is real or just a hoax.
+Horoscopes: Reality or Trickery? is an entertaining educational STEM book that provides kids the tools and information needed to decide for themselves whether astrology is real or just a hoax.

 In this book, readers learn a brief history of astrology and examine claims made by astrologers.
 Kids hear the arguments both for and against its validity and examine the scientific evidence – or lack thereof – for astrology.
 Readers also discover the tricks astrologers use to write horoscopes that create the illusion horoscopes are valid forecasts or assessments of personality.